 You wake up and go to work as you do any other day.
 You go to log into your bank account, make a merchant account charge, or make a general purchase and find out that your bank account is frozen and there is not a penny left in the account.

 You immediately call your bank or merchant processor to find out what is happening.
 You learn that your credit company took all of your money after thy showed your bank a court executed judgment against you and your business.

 How is this possible if you received no notice of any court hearing?

 What has likely occurred is that one of your MCA lenders has filed what is called a Confession of Judgment (COJ) with a Court in the State of New York or the State of Pennsylvania.
-This Confession of Judgment was likely signed by you as part of your merchant advance package and an attorney acting on behalf of that lender has now filed your signed Confession of Judgment.
+This Confession of Judgment was likely signed by you as part of your loan package and an attorney acting on behalf of that lender has now filed your signed Confession of Judgment.

-What is a Confession of Judgment?
+What does a Confession of Judgment Mean for Your Business?

 A Confession of Judgment or COJ, is a written statement, signed and verified by the defendant under oath.
 The papers are submitted to the clerk of the court for entry.
 It may be entered in any court having jurisdiction for the amount involved.
 The judge then signs a judgment which specifies the principal due, interest accrued, and costs incurred.